Outimed404/Cybersecurity-Training-and-Resources/Courses/DefensiveSecurity/DevSecOps/ContainerSecurity/README.md

 In this repository, you will find several key documents that provide a deeper understanding of container security, containerization, and the tools used to enhance container security:

-- **[Updated Introduction to Containerization](UpdateIntroToContainerisation.md)**: This updated version offers additional insights into the evolving landscape of containerization technologies and their impact on security.
+- **[Introduction to Containerization](IntroToContainerisation.md)**: This document provides an overview of containerization, explaining what containers are, how they work, and why they are used in modern development workflows.

 - **[Introduction to Docker](IntroToDocker.md)**: This file introduces Docker, the most widely used containerization platform, and covers its architecture, features, and security considerations.

 - **[Introduction to Kubernetes](IntroToKubernetes.md)**: This document provides an overview of Kubernetes, the container orchestration platform, and explains how it manages containerized applications at scale, along with associated security concerns.

 - **[Container Vulnerabilities](ContainerVulnerabilities.md)**: This file explores common container vulnerabilities, how they can be exploited, and strategies for mitigating them.

-- **[Introduction to Containerization](IntroToContainerisation.md)**: This document provides an overview of containerization, explaining what containers are, how they work, and why they are used in modern development workflows.

 - **[Container Hardening](ContainerHardening.md)**: This document discusses various strategies and best practices for hardening containers, ensuring that they are secure from potential threats.